The rule.

 -

-The EU version.
-MiCA requires prominence; the FCA prescribes the wording.
-UK-and-EU-facing assets need both.
+The EU version: MiCA requires prominence, the FCA prescribes the wording.
+UK-and-EU assets need both.